Nessa-Rurina/PluronLib/README.md

 Welcome to Pluron Library!
 This library is a project that was developed by Tenshin.

-It is in VERY early stages, it does not have auto scaling, themes, and even components (Sliders, Colour Pickers.)
+It is in VERY early stages, it currently does not have themes, and some components.
+(It only has buttons and labels as of right now.)

 This is just a test for when the UI is finished, but if you want to test it by yourself you can by doing the steps down below.